 |Monthly Tech-Tip |

-Most application methods are obvious but many people wonder how to rubber-stamp an ink.
-The simplest method is to simply mix the powder with enough glycerine to make a thick paste.
-This is quite easy to do, put some glycerine on a piece of glass and just keep stirring in powder (using a pallet knife or similar tool) until the right viscosity is achieved.
-Then, using a rubber roller, roll out a thin layer of the paste onto a piece of glass.
-Press the stamp onto that layer to ink it, then press it onto the ware.
-Experimentation will quickly reveal the best consistency for the ink.
+A procedure for rubber-stamping designs can be a challenge.
+The simplest method is to simply mix the powder with enough glycerine to make a thick paste (they mix readily).
+Put some glycerine on a piece of glass and keep stirring in powder (using a pallet knife or similar tool) until the right consistency is achieved.
+Then, using a rubber roller, roll out a thin layer of the paste and press the stamp onto that layer to ink it.
+Experimentation will reveal the best consistency for the ink.

 The logo on the left was rubber-stamped using and ink mix made of only glycerine and Mason 6666 black stain.
 The glaze is shedding off during firing.
 Multiple properties needed by a stamping ink are not present here.
 First, the stain dries as a powder, it has no hardening or bonding properties, glycerine is its only mechanism.
 Second, it is too concentrated, the black color is so powerful that it bleeds excessively into the overlying glaze.
 Third, it does not melt during firing so it does not bond with the body below.
 And, it either develops only a fragile interface with the glaze above, or sheds it off.
 The piece on the right mixes the stain 50:50 with a glossy transparent glaze (having 20% kaolin), it lays down better, accepts the overglaze layer better (because it has less glycerine), presents less problems in handling before glazing and it has no issues with the overglaze crawling off during firing.
 Black stains are potent, a 75:25 stain:glaze mix would work even better.